lrodero/cats-effect-tutorial/tutorial.md

 That will start the server on default port `5432`, you can also set any other port by passing it as argument.
 To test the server is properly running, you can connect to it using `telnet`.
-Here we connect, send `hi` line to check we get the same line as reply, and then send and empty line to close the connection:
+Here we connect, send `hi`, and the server replies with the same text.
+Finally we send an empty line to close the connection:

 ```console
 $ telnet localhost 5432